khulnasoft-lab/design.khulnasoft.com/contents/patterns/new-navigation.md

 ## Overview

 The navigation is a consistenly available user interface element that contains functionality for moving around GitLab as well as for accomplishing core tasks.
-The navigation is made up of two main components: The navigation sidebar and the [breadcrumb](/components/breadcrumb.md).
+The navigation is made up of two main components: The navigation sidebar and the [breadcrumb](/components/breadcrumb).
 These components were designed to work together within the bigger picture of [page templates](https://gitlab.com/gitlab-org/gitlab-services/design.gitlab.com/-/issues/1556) to invoke a sense of reliable wayfinding.

 ### Layout

 <figure-img alt="Navigation layout" label="A layout of the navigation structure" src="/img/navigation.svg"></figure-img>

+<figure-img alt="Numbered diagram of a form" label="Form structure" src="/img/form-structure.svg"></figure-img>

 1. Header
 1. Body